 22) Gardening activities such as pulling weeds, watering, using gardening tools and so on help develop your child’s arm strength.

-22 Indoor Gross Motor Activities For Toddlers And Preschoolers
+22 Indoor Gross Motor Activities For Preschoolers

 1) Trace lines using duct tape on your floor and let your child jump in between the gaps from one line to another.
 As they get better, place the tape further apart.
 Remember to choose tape that doesn’t ruin your floor.